imjasonh/globetrotter/README.md

 The board is a [snub dodecahedron](https://en.wikipedia.org/wiki/Snub_dodecahedron), with 12 pentagonal spaces and 80 equilateral triangle spaces, and 150 edges.

 The bottom pentagon and its surrounding 14 triangles are not used, and cannot be moved or shot thorough.
-Their borders with other spaces are counted as Fortifications.
+Their borders with other spaces are counted as Fortifications that cannot be destroyed.

 Ideally the spaces and edges would have magnets to firmly attach pieces even upside down, and the globe would spin to let players see all sides.
 I need to model this better.
 Maybe its a whiteboard surface and folks just draw Fortification edges?